empeiria/churchweb/README.md

 If you want to add data, you can submit your data in this form: https://docs.google.com/forms/d/1364JigiaC71J4AZXM52jatkfwFEgryxBW7N6eBOnExM/viewform.
 The data will be added to the table and to the map automatically.

 # Kirchengemeinden in sozialen Netzwerken
-Wir realisieren hiermit eine Karte der Social-Media-Aktivitäten evangelischer und katholischer Kirchengemeinden in Deutschland.
+Wir realisieren hiermit eine Karte der Social-Media-Aktivitäten christlicher Kirchen im deutschsprachigen Raum.

 Karte: http://kirche-social-media.patrick-robrecht.de/